XimeraProject/standalone/SPEC.md

 `<span class="math">expression</span>`

-Parse the string `expression` as determined by `data-input`.
+Parse the string `expression` as determined by `data-parser`.
 Display the output as determined by `data-output`.
 If any symbols in `expression` have been bound to variables, the output will automatically update if those variables change.